-Setting DEFAULT\ATTACH to 1 has no effect, however, on any other types of indexes, whose pages are always stored in separate partitions from the data pages of the indexed table.
-These types include
+Setting DEFAULT_ATTACH to 1 has no effect, however, on any other types of indexes, whose pages are always stored in separate partitions from the data pages of the indexed table.
+These index types whose storage distribution is always different from that of their table include

-- R-tree indexes,
+- · R-tree indexes,

 - functional indexes,

+- forest of trees indexes,

 - fragmented indexes,

-- and indexes on fragmented tables.
+- · and indexes on fragmented tables.